Chernobyl (miniseries): Russian, Belarusian and Ukrainian response

 In Ukraine, Anna Korolevska, deputy director at the Ukrainian National Chernobyl Museum in Kyiv, said "Today young people coming to power in Ukraine know nothing about that disaster in 1986.
 It was a necessary film to make and HBO have obviously tried their best; as for us, we are going to create a special tour about Chernobyl's historic truth, inspired by the HBO series."
-Bermet Talant, a Ukrainian journalist, noted that "In Russia, a state that still takes pride in the Soviet legacy, the series has faced criticism from the official media.
-Meanwhile, many in Ukraine appreciated the series for humanizing a tragic chapter in the country's history. […] Ukrainian viewers also appreciated HBO's Chernobyl for praising the heroism and self-sacrifice of ordinary people."
+Bermet Talant, a Kyrgyz journalist, noted that "In Russia, a state that still takes pride in the Soviet legacy, the series has faced criticism from the official media.
+Meanwhile, many in Ukraine appreciated the series for humanizing a tragic chapter in the country's history. [...]
+Ukrainian viewers also appreciated HBO's Chernobyl for praising the heroism and self-sacrifice of ordinary people."

 Belarusian Nobel laureate Svetlana Alexievich, whose book inspired the series, said "We are now witnessing a new phenomenon that Belarusians, who suffered greatly and thought they knew a lot about the tragedy, have completely changed their perception about Chernobyl and are interpreting this tragedy in a whole new way.
 The authors accomplished this, even though they are from a completely different world – not from Belarus, not from our region."
 She also noted its popularity with young Belarusians.